cqse/teamscale-polarion-plugin/com.teamscale.polarion.plugin/README.md

 ### Using both the lastUpdate and endRevisionquery parameters in combination with links changed after endRevision

   - **Input:** lastUpdate=10&endRevision=20
-  - **Expected behavior/output:** If links were added/removed after the endRevision those changes (like any other change) should not be part of the request/response scope.
+  - **Expected behavior/output:** If links were added/removed after the endRevision those changes, like any other changes, should not be part of the request/response scope.
 The response shall contain work items that were created or changed **after** revision 10 and **up to** (including) revision 20 without links added/removed after endRevision (since that represent their state up to revision 20).

 ### WorkItem Deletion as Moved to the Recycle Bin

+  - **Input:** lastUpdate=10&endRevision=20
+  - **Expected behavior/output:** If an item was moved to the recycle bin on revision 10 or earlier, then it should not be part of the response at all (in any state).
+If an item was moved to the recycle bin after revision 20, then it should not show as deleted and its changes (if there are changes) should be included in the response.
+If an item was moved to the recycle bin after revision 10 and up to revision 20 (including), then it should be part of the response and its updateType field should have the value DELETED along with the revision number when it was moved to the recyble bin.
+Note: Items in the recycle bin can still undergo changes.
+For instance, if any of their field values change, or their links, or even if their module changes id, it'll generate a new revision and changes will be tracked by Polarion.
+Therefore, the revision number showing in a DELETED item will either be the revision when item was moved to the recycle bin or the revision when item was lastly changed while in the recycle bin.

+### WorkItem in the Recycle Bin is moved back to document

+  - **Input:** lastUpdate=10&endRevision=20
- TODO
+  - **Expected behavior/output:** TODO

 ### WorkItem Deletion (Permament)

 TODO